Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `$false`
 ## 2.11.
 SimulationUser
 SimulationUser is a mandatory parameter for simulation mode.
-This value replaces the currently logged-on user.
+This value replaces the currently logged on user.

 Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).